webNpro/InsForge/docs/insforge-storage-api.md

   "message": "Bucket visibility updated",
   "bucket": "test-images",
   "is_public": false,
-  "nextAction": "Bucket is now PRIVATE - authentication is required to access objects."
+  "nextActions": "Bucket is now PRIVATE - authentication is required to access objects."
 }
 ```